Amar Agarwal: Career

-Prof. Amar Agarwal is the pioneer of Phakonit which is Phako with a Needle Incision Technology.
+Agarwal is the pioneer of Phakonit which is Phako with Needle Incision Technology.
 This technique became popularized as Bimanual phaco, Microincision Cataract surgery (MICS) or Microphaco.
 He is the first to remove cataracts through a 0.7 mm tip with the technique called Microphakonit.
-He has also discovered No anesthesia cataract surgery and FAVIT a new technique to remove dropped nuclei.
+He discovered "no anesthesia" cataract surgery and FAVIT a new technique to remove dropped nuclei.
 The air pump which was a simple idea of using an aquarium fish pump to increase the fluid into the eye in bimanual phaco and co-axial phaco has helped prevent surge.
 This built the basis of various techniques of forced infusion for small incision cataract surgery.
 He was also the first to use trypan blue for staining epiretinal membranes and publishing the details in his 4 volume textbook of ophthalmology.
-He has also discovered a new refractive error called Aberropia.
-He has also been the first to do a combined surgery of microphakonit (700 micron cataract surgery) with a 25 gauge vitrectomy in the same patient thus having the smallest incisions possible for cataract and vitrectomy.
-He is also the first surgeon to implant a new mirror telescopic IOL (LMI) for patients with age related macular degeneration.
-He has also been the first in the world to implant a Glued IOL.
+He discovered a new refractive error called Aberropia.
+He was the first to do a combined surgery of microphakonit (700 micron cataract surgery) with a 25 gauge vitrectomy in the same patient thus having the smallest incisions possible for cataract and vitrectomy.
+He was the first surgeon to implant a new mirror telescopic IOL (LMI) for patients with age related macular degeneration.
+He was the first in the world to implant a Glued IOL.
 In this a PC IOL is fixed in an eye without any capsules using fibrin glue.
 The Malyugin ring for small pupil cataract surgery was also modified by him as the Agarwal modification of the Malyugin ring for miotic pupil cataract surgeries with posterior capsular defects.
-Dr.Agarwal's eye hospital has also done for the first time an Anterior segment transplantation in a 4 month old child with anterior staphyloma.
-Prof. Agarwal has also reported and operated the first Pre-Descemet's Endothelial Keratoplasty (PDEK), a new type of corneal transplantation that can be used for patients with swelling or edema of the cornea.
+Dr Agarwal's Eye Hospital was where the first Anterior segment transplantation in a 4 month old child with anterior staphyloma took place.
+Agarwal reported and operated the first Pre-Descemet's Endothelial Keratoplasty (PDEK), a new type of corneal transplantation that can be used for patients with swelling or edema of the cornea.

-Personal life

-Amar Agarwal is married to Dr Athiya Agarwal, an ophthalmologist.
-They have two sons, named Dr Adil Agarwal and Dr Anosh Agarwal.
-He has adopted his sister Dr. Sunita Agarwal's sons Dr Ashvin Agarwal and Dr Ashar Agarwal.
-All 4 of them being ophthalmologists and manage Dr. Agarwal's Eye Hospital.